RHIT-CSSE/csse220/Homework/HWLinearLightsOut/README.md

 ## To Do:

-1. In Eclipse, import this project (LinearLightsOut) from your local copy of the CSSE220 repo
+1. In Eclipse, import this project (HWLinearLightsOut) from your local copy of the CSSE220 repo
 2. Implement *Part 1 - Ball/Strike Counter*
 3. Implement *Part 2 - Linear Lights Out*
 3. Include Javadoc comments in for all your classes - see Documentation Requirements section (above)